 Oil Tanker Supply.
 New Aframax, Suezmax and LR2 tankers are generally expected to have a lifespan of approximately 25 to 30 years, based on estimated hull fatigue life.
-As of December 31, 2020, the world Aframax crude tanker fleet consisted of 670 vessels, with an additional 54 Aframax crude oil tanker newbuildings on order for delivery through 2023; the world Suezmax crude tanker fleet consisted of 590 vessels, with an additional 61 Suezmax crude oil tanker newbuildings on order for delivery through 2023; the world LR2 product tanker fleet consisted of 383 vessels, and with an additional 49 LR2 product tanker newbuildings on order through 2023.
-Currently, delivery of a vessel typically occurs within two to three years after ordering.
+As of December 31, 2021, the world Aframax crude tanker fleet consisted of 672 vessels, with an additional 53 Aframax crude oil tanker newbuildings on order for delivery through 2024; the world Suezmax crude tanker fleet consisted of 598 vessels, with an additional 50 Suezmax crude oil tanker newbuildings on order for delivery through 2024; and the world LR2 product tanker fleet consisted of 402 vessels, with an additional 44 LR2 product tanker newbuildings on order through 2024.
+Currently, delivery of a vessel typically occurs within two to three years of ordering.

 The supply of oil tankers is primarily a function of new vessel deliveries, vessel scrapping and the conversion or loss of tonnage.
 The level of newbuilding orders is primarily a function of newbuilding prices in relation to current and prospective charter market conditions.
 Other factors that affect tanker supply are the availability of financing and shipyard capacity.
-The level of vessel scrapping activity is primarily a function of scrapping prices in relation to current and prospective charter market conditions also affect scrapping levels.
-Please read "Regulations" below.
+The level of vessel scrapping activity is primarily a function of scrapping prices in relation to current and prospective charter market conditions and operating, repair and survey costs.
+Industry regulations also affect scrapping levels.
+Please read "--Regulations" below.
 Demand for drybulk vessels and floating storage off-take units, to which tankers can be converted, strongly affects the number of tanker conversions.